Bound to Life

 This way is dangerous for the Jiku.

-And some energy forms once taken, cannot be undone.
+The transformation often damages awareness or memories, and some energy forms once taken, cannot be undone.

 The Jiku’s ways of flow are different from the ways of melting found among the Mehkeel.